le5le-com/meta2d.js/CONTRIBUTING.md

-# Contributing to topology
+# Contributing to meta2d

-We would love for you to contribute to topology and help make it even better than it is today!
+We would love for you to contribute to meta2d and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 - [Issues and Bugs](#issue)